Should I Avoid Food With Ingredients I Can’t Pronounce?

 Gravani said we’ve eliminated many nutritional diseases and enhanced foods’ nutritional value with food additives.

 “We as a society wouldn’t be where we are today without food additives,” he said, but that doesn’t mean we should blindly consume without asking questions.

 Consumers have choices – and they have every right to pose questions to the companies making their food, he said.

 Food companies around the world are trying to simplify labels and scientific terms whenever possible to help us better understand why a particular ingredient is included, said Gravani.

 “I think it’s very important to look at the reasons we add them,” he said.

 We do, too.
-Best Food Facts would be happy to help answer any of the ‘whys,’ the 'hows' and the 'whats' you may have about food additives.
+We would be happy to help answer any of the ‘whys,’ the ‘hows’ and the ‘whats’ you may have about food additives.
 Mull them over while you’re munching on that malus domestica (that‘s an apple, by the way) and then send them our way!